dojo/docs/dojox/encoding/crypto.rst

 :Author: Tom Trenka

 The crypto module of DojoX Encoding brings common symmetrical cryptography to your application/web pages.
-At the time of writing, 2 algorithms are available:
+At the time of writing (Dojo Toolkit 1.3 release), 2 algorithms are available:

 * Blowfish
 * SimpleAES